pSaurav10/assignment4/README.md

 Once you enter the feature values and click on "Predict", the app will:

--**Scale the input data using the saved scaler.joblib.**
+-Scale the input data using the saved scaler.joblib.
--**Predict whether the tumor is malignant or benign using the saved model.joblib.**
+-Predict whether the tumor is malignant or benign using the saved model.joblib.
--**Show the prediction result along with the probability of malignancy.**
+-Show the prediction result along with the probability of malignancy.

 ## File Descriptions

--**app.ipynb: Jupyter notebook for data preprocessing, model training, hyperparameter tuning, and saving the model.**
+-**app.ipynb**: Jupyter notebook for data preprocessing, model training, hyperparameter tuning, and saving the model.
--**stream.py: Streamlit app that allows users to input features and get predictions.**
+-**stream.py**: Streamlit app that allows users to input features and get predictions.
--**model.joblib: Saved machine learning model after training (best model from GridSearchCV).**
+-**model.joblib**: Saved machine learning model after training (best model from GridSearchCV).
--**scaler.joblib: Saved StandardScaler used to scale the input features before feeding them into the model.**
+-**scaler.joblib**: Saved StandardScaler used to scale the input features before feeding them into the model.
--**selected_features.joblib: List of features selected during the feature selection process.**
+-**selected_features.joblib**: List of features selected during the feature selection process.

 ## How to Use

--**Model Training: First, run the app.ipynb notebook to train the model, scale the data, and save the necessary files.**
+-**Model Training**: First, run the app.ipynb notebook to train the model, scale the data, and save the necessary files.
--**Launch Streamlit: Once the model is saved, run the Streamlit app using the command:**
+-**Launch Streamlit**: Once the model is saved, run the Streamlit app using the command:

 streamlit run stream.py

--**Input Features: In the web app, enter values for the tumor features.**
+-**Input Features**: In the web app, enter values for the tumor features.
--**Get Prediction: Click the "Predict" button to receive the prediction (malignant or benign) along with the probability.**
+-**Get Prediction**: Click the "Predict" button to receive the prediction (malignant or benign) along with the probability.

 ## Evaluation and Results